 The running time should be proportional to M + N, where

 M is the length of b and N is the length of s.

 Solution.
-This problem is a generalization of substring search (is thereat least one consecutive copy of b within s?) so we need an algorithm that generalize ssubstring search.
-Create the Knuth-Morris-Pratt DFA for k concatenated copies of b, where k = N/M. Now, simulate DFA on input s and record the largest state that it reaches.
+This problem is a generalization of substring search (is there at least one consecutive copy of b within s?) so we need an algorithm that generalize substring search.
+Create the Knuth-Morris-Pratt DFA for k concatenated copies of b, where k = n/m.
+Now, simulate DFA on input s and record the largest state that it reaches.
 From this, we can identify the longest tandem repeat.

 - Suffix-prefix match.
 Design a linear-time algorithm to find the longest suffix of one string a that exactly matches a prefix of another string b.